rabbitmq/internals/publisher_confirms.md

-The first one is a [dtree](https://github.com/rabbitmq/rabbitmq-server/blob/master/src/dtree.erl) stored in the field `unconfirmed`, which keeps track of the `MsgSeqNo` associated with the QPids to to which the message was delivered and the Exchange Name used to publish the message.
+The first one is a [dtree](https://github.com/rabbitmq/rabbitmq-server/blob/master/src/dtree.erl) stored in the field `unconfirmed`, which keeps track of the `MsgSeqNo` associated with the QPids to which the message was delivered and the Exchange Name used to publish the message.
 As explained in the _dtree_ documentation, entries on the _dual-index tree_ are stored using a primary key, a set of secondary keys, and a value.
 In the case